-Relationship with faculty: Through research you may be able to build close relationship with faculty, graduate students, and other research group members.
+Relationship with faculty: Through research you are able to build close relationships with faculty, graduate students, and other research group members.
 You can ask questions about graduate school or the field of Psychology through this connection.
-The University of Michigan is a large school and it may be hard to have a chance of a close relationship with faculty.
-Research is one opportunity to foster a relationship with faculty.
-Such close relationship with faculty are important if you need recommendation letters in the future, since doing research with them will allow them to observe you closely and know you better in person.
+The University of Michigan is a large school and it may be harder to build a close relationship with faculty in large lectures.
+Again, this close relationship is important if you would like recommendation letters in the future, since doing research with them will allow them to observe you closely and know you better in person.

-Lab requirement: Research may fulfill your experiential based lab requirement for Psychology, BCN, or Neuroscience.
-However, you must check with a psychology Academic Advisor about the specific requirement.
+Lab requirement: Research may fulfill your methods and/or experiential based lab requirement for Psychology or BCN.
+However, you must check with a psychology Academic Advisor about the specific requirements.

 There is no class level limit in getting involved in research.
 It is advisory to start your research experience as soon as you have topics of interest.
 This way, you will have more time to explore your opportunities.
 If you find the research you are doing intriguing, you will have more time to study the subject in depth.
 If you find the research you are doing is not your top choice and not corresponding to your expectations, you will still have time to try something new.

 Try these opportunities during your first two years at UM:

 - Undergraduate Research Opportunities Program (UROP) for frosh & soph

 - UROP Research Scholars (for 2nd year UROP students)

 - Psych 326 (independent study with a Psych Lab)

 Advanced Research Opportunities